-The gender equity54 scenario: The most characteristic element of this scenario is that it assumes egalitarian gender role attitudes spread universally in society and high participation of women in the labour force.
+The gender equity scenario: The most characteristic element of this scenario is that it assumes egalitarian gender role attitudes spread universally in society and high participation of women in the labour force.
 In addition, this includes the assumption that in the long run policies are in line with predominantly egalitarian attitudes (e.g. priority of reconciliation policies to support female labour force participation).

 In this scenario, most families are financially secured, with both partners active in the labour market.
 Salaries are not very high but sufficient to provide for the family.
 With two salaries, families are able to afford a decent/good standard of living.
 Even if one partner is unemployed for some time, the family is not immediately pushed into poverty.
 If a long-term unemployment occurs, however, it increases the family's financial vulnerability substantially.
-Therefore measures should be introduced to reduce risks of structural unemployment, shorten periods of frictional unemployment and guarantee open labour markets.
-At the same time, unemployment benefits remain low, since priority is given to reconciliation policies.
-To allow for both partners to participate in paid employment, high-quality childcare options are widely available.
-They are also crucial for single parents who have to rely on institutional childcare even more.
+Therefore measures should be introduced to reduce risks of structural unemployment, shorten

-54 In this section, we use the term "equity" if we refer to actual behaviour (e.g. an egalitarian division of tasks) in contrast to (egalitarian) attitudes.
+&lt;sup>54 In this section, we use the term "equity" if we refer to actual behaviour (e.g. an egalitarian division of tasks) in contrast to (egalitarian) attitudes.
 The term "equity" thus refers to an (almost) equal division in both spheres, the private sphere of family life and the public sphere of professional work.
 As such we explicitly do not refer to "equity" in the sense of equity theory (e.g. Adams, 1965; Walster et al., 1978).